hsci-r/finnish-media-scrapers/README.md

 There are two ways to get the scripts to work.

-The first one is to install the scrapers as a package with pip (`python -m pip install git+https://github.com/hsci-r/finnish-media-scrapers.git`).
+The first one is to install the scrapers as a package with pip (`python3 setup.py install` in the cloned repository folder).
 If installed this way, the scripts should appear as executables in your `bin`, e.g. as `fms-query-yle`.

 The other is to download the repository, set up a development environment for it and run the scripts within it.
 The easiest way to do this is through Conda.
 This can be done by running e.g. `conda env create -f environment.yml --prefix venv` and then `conda activate ./venv`.
 If running the scripts this way without installing them, you need to call them directly by their package names, e.g. `python -m finnish_media_scrapers.scripts.query_yle`.